irvinodjuana/pet-id/README.md

 npm run start
 ```

 The React webpage should now be running in your browser on http://localhost:3000/!
-If you have setup the server as well, you can now upload pictures and test the prediction.
+If the server is set up and running, you can upload pictures and test the predictions.